-“In its first six months of operations, LT Housing Support had already provided relief to 14 families in need who had nowhere else to turn.” said Garin.
+“In its first six months of operations, LT Housing Support had already provided relief to a half a dozen families in need who had nowhere else to turn.” said Garin.

 For patients waiting for new lungs, more transplants mean more hope.
 It also means more patients from across the province sorting out how to manage steep temporary housing costs while staying in Vancouver, hopefully waiting for a successful life-saving lung transplant procedure.

 Last year a record number of 66 British Columbians got a second chance at life thanks to a lung transplant.
 This year the VGH Lung Transplant Team anticipate another record transplant year.

 “To date LT Housing Support has called upon contacts with a personal lung transplant connection to make what contributions they could,” added Garin.
 “By sharing LT Housing Support’s story publicly, I hope others might consider helping to ensure future lung transplant patients in financial crisis have a place to turn when they need it most.”

 To make a gift in support of future lung transplant patients, visitwww.lthousingsupport.ca

 About Lung Transplant Housing Support (www.lthousingsupport.ca)

 A lung transplant community-led initiative, LT Housing Support provides up to $5,000 emergency financial support to BC lung transplant patients and caregivers in need.
 Thanks to the administrative help and patient engagement and communications support of its partners — the BC Lung Transplant Program Team and the BC Lung Foundation — 100% of all donations received are re-distributed directly to BC lung transplant patients and caregivers needing emergency financial help.